imbo/behat-api-extension/.github/CONTRIBUTING.md

 ## Coding standards

-Simply use the same coding standard already found in the PHP files in the project.
+This library follows the [imbo/imbo-coding-standard](https://github.com/imbo/imbo-coding-standard) coding standard, and runs [php-cs-fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) as a step in the CI workflow.